statsig-io/docs/docs/integrations/jira.md

 ![img](https://user-images.githubusercontent.com/75151332/130303182-c450027d-1a5d-4691-83bc-d3df59dbabb4.gif)

 ## Configuration
-Go to the [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1225708/statsig-for-jira?hosting=cloud&tab=overview) to install and configure the Statsig for Jira app.
+Get a [Server Secret Key from the statsig console](https://console.statsig.com/api_keys) and then go to the [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1225708/statsig-for-jira?hosting=cloud&tab=overview) to install and configure the Statsig for Jira app.